 Using Data Analysis to Study ME/CFS and Long Covid

 We expanded our Ramsay Grant Program in 2021 by launching the new Stupski Awards, which support research using data from the Registry.
 These webinars feature the 2021 Stupski Award recipients who will discuss their research and answer your questions.

 Dr. Stone discussed her Stupski-supported project, which uses advanced analytic methods to compare important demographic and clinical characteristics in people with ME/CFS to Long Covid controls and healthy controls.

 Dr. Stone recently received her PhD in clinical epidemiology from Australian National University.
 She has co-authored several journal articles using data and modeling to uncover causes of disease.
 Jennifer earned her BA and MPH from the University of Queensland.

 Kalafatis discussed tracking his ME/CFS symptoms and analyzing the data and how that led to his Stupski-funded project, which applies powerful machine learning and text analysis methods to better understand symptoms, identify potential associations with treatments and life events and examine models of temporal patterns.

 Kalafatis has over 20 years of data and text mining experience and holds a patent on a methodology that uses machine learning, network analysis and natural language processing for medical research.
 He has applied artificial intelligence techniques to research ME/CFS and natural language processing methods to analyze patient records.
 Themos has a BA from the University of Portsmouth and a MSc from the University of East Anglia

 Long Covid Webinar Series

 Some people never recovered from Covid-19 and patient-led groups and academics are now studying Long Covid.
-How do we consolidate and share what we know so we can uncover causes and treatments more rapidly?
+This series asks how we consolidate and share what we know so we can uncover causes and treatments more rapidly.